x-drum/puppet-yum/README.md

 A resource for managing yum repositories stanzas

 ### Parameters:
+  *baseurl:*
+    The URL for the for this repository, default: absent.

  *description:*
    Repository description.

  *enabled:*
    Whether this repository is enabled., default: true.

+ *ensure:*
+   Specify if this stanza should be present or not, default: present

+ *exclude:*
+   Matching packages will never be considered in updates or installs for this repo, default: absent.

  *gpgcheck:*
    Whether to check the GPG signature on packages, default: false.